Kudostoy0u/Scio.ly/public/codebusters/ciphers/k2-aristocrat.md

 - Decrypt: C at index i in keyedCipher → P = A–Z[i].
 - Reconstruct bottom row and read keyword prefix.

-## Practice Exercises
+## Practice Exercises (Decryption Only)
-1) With keyword “KEY”, build the K2 bottom row and encrypt: ATTACKATDAWN.
+1) From partial pairs P↔C, place cipher letters on the bottom row under A..Z and complete the row.
-2) From a partial mapping table, complete the keyed cipher row and recover the keyword.
+2) Read a deduplicated keyword from the completed row and decrypt a sentence.
-3) Decrypt a sentence when only 10 mappings are known by leveraging word patterns.
+3) Use word patterns (THE/AND/OF/TO) to seed mappings and finish the row.

 ## Pseudocode (Reference)
 ```text